yazi-rs/yazi-rs.github.io/docs/tips.md

 '''
 ```

-## Copy selected files to the system clipboard while yanking
+## Copy selected files to the system clipboard while yanking {#selected-files-to-clipboard}

 Yazi allows multiple commands to be bound to a single key, so you can set <kbd>y</kbd> to not only do the `yank` but also run a shell script: